clr-format/clr-format/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/clr-format.svg)](https://saucelabs.com/u/clr-format)

 1. Support for all of .NET's [standard][Standard Numeric Format Specifiers] and [custom][Custom Numeric Format String] numeric format strings (except for currency).
+For lack of a better medium (other than MSDN) please refer to the [invariant test cases][formatInvariant_should.ts] for a more in-depth showcase of what can be expected as input/output.

     ```javascript
     expect(String.format("{0:P1}", -0.39678)).toBe("-39.7 %");